 Channel-Based Attribution

-Statnive automatically classifies every visit into one of seven channels: Organic Search, Social Media, Email, Direct, Referral, Paid Search, and Other.
-This classification uses an internal mapping table of over 400 known domains and patterns, combined with UTM parameter detection.
+Statnive automatically classifies every visit into one of eight channels: Direct, AI Assistants, Organic Search, Social Media, Email, Referral, Paid Search, and Paid Social.
+This classification uses an internal mapping of known domains (including LLM/AI assistant hosts such as ChatGPT, Claude, Perplexity, and Gemini) combined with UTM parameter detection.

 The Sources Table